Quick Facts & History

 In early 1980, the student population exceeded 15,000.
 The Peoria downtown location moved to its current home at 115 S.W.
 Adams, now called the Perley Building.
 Dr. Thomas K. Thomas became the third president of ICC in 1989.

 During the 1990s, ICC continued to expand course work to meet the needs of students.
 College services were expanded in downtown Peoria to better meet student needs with the addition of the Health and Public Services Building, renamed the Thomas Building in 2001.
 The addition of the Caterpillar Service Training Building marked increased collaboration among the college, industry and the community.
 In 2001, Dr. John S. Erwin became the fourth college president.
-In 2002, ICC offered its first classes at the North Campus, located on North University in Peoria.
+In 2002, ICC offered its first classes at the Peoria Campus (formerly the North Campus), located on North University in Peoria.
 In 2003, the Gymnasium was named in honor of ICC's legendary coach Lorene Ramsey, and a Skilled Trades and Manufacturing expansion including the Lee Morgan School of Industrial Technology was made to the Agricultural and Industrial Technologies Building.
 The Technology Center opened in 2004, and the David R. Leitch Career Center opened in 2006.
+In 2009, ICC Pekin welcomed its first students.
+In 2011, the CougarPlex was completed, resulting in a major expansion to the gym and fitness center.
+In May 2016, the College welcomed Dr. Sheila Quirk-Bailey as its fifth president.
+In the Spring of 2017, the Peoria Campus was remodeled, and the new Student Center was completed.